Me and Others at the EDF Group Foundation

 More info

-In collaboration with the Palais Galliera, the Cognacq-Jay Museum has created its latest exhibition to immerse us in the fascinating world of femininity during the Age of Enlightenment.
-Portraits, clothing, canvases, accessories—women are revealed in all their forms to highlight the rise of French style at that time.allows the country to establish itself as the capital of elegance and refinement.
-A time of upheaval, the effects of which are still at work today.
+In collaboration with the Palais Galliera, the Cognacq-Jay Museum has created its latest exhibition to immerse us in the fascinating world of femininity during the Enlightenment.
+Portraits, clothing, canvases, accessories, women are revealed in all their forms, highlighting the rise of French style at the time.ui allows the country to establish itself as the capital of elegance and refinement.
+A period of upheaval, the effects of which are still at work today.

 Revealing the Feminine.
 Fashion and Appearances in the 18th Century